-Students may also choose to enroll in a DO/MPH program in affiliation with Jefferson School of Population Health, which provides a 36-credit program that includes core public health disciplines in behavioral and social sciences, biostatistics, epidemiology, environmental health services and health policy.
-The Jefferson DO/MPH program is completed during a one-year leave from medical study, following the third medical year.
+Students may choose to enroll in a DO/MPH program in affiliation with Jefferson School of Population Health, which provides a 36-credit program that includes core public health disciplines in behavioral and social sciences, biostatistics, epidemiology, environmental health services and health policy.
+The Jefferson DO/MPH program is a five year program.
+The MPH is completed during a one year leave from medical study following the third year of medical school.
+Approval for admissions into the dual degree program.
+The MPH is completed during a one-year leave from medical study following the third year of medical school.
+Approval for admissions into the dual degree DO/MPH program must be reviewed by PCOM's Director of Dual Degree Programs & Biomedical Science Specialty Concentrations in the School of Health Sciences and Thomas Jefferson admissions team.